joelsita/project-one/README.md

 # User experience (UX)
 ## User Stories

-The reason behind this website is to raise awareness about mags foundation activies, so peoples can get involved.
+The reason behind this website is to raise awareness about mags foundation activities, so peoples can get involved.

 Users can become a member or they can donate to help out with our annual event.
 They can simply do this by either contact us with email or phone, otherwise they can easily submit a form with their inquiries.